 It provides vascular access for measurement of pressures and administration of fluids and electrolytes.
 The tip should reach the base of the right atrium or superior most part of the IVC, which is approximately at the level of T8-T9 vertebrae 1.

 - chest x-ray following the insertion of a tube or catheter is the basic investigation to be carried out for assessment of the correct placement of tubes

 - a good understanding of the normal position on the radiograph is valuable

 - in general, there should be no coiling or kink in the catheter and in case of malposition look for possible complications

 - malposition of nasogastric tube into the trachea and bronchus can lead to pneumonia and pulmonary laceration

-- vascular catheters can cause perforation of the vessel and also predispose the vessel to thrombosis
+- vascular catheters can cause perforation of the vessel and also predispose to thrombosis

 - 1.Jain SN.
 A pictorial essay: Radiology of lines and tubes in the intensive care unit.
 Indian J Radiol Imaging.
 2011;21 (3): 182-90. doi:10.4103/0971-3026.85365 - Free text at pubmed - Pubmed citation

 - 2.Schmölzer GM, O'Reilly M, Davis PG et-al. Confirmation of correct tracheal tube placement in newborn infants.
 Resuscitation.
 2013;84 (6): 731-7. doi:10.1016/j.resuscitation.2012.11.028 - Pubmed citation